IsabellNguyen/Die-vier-Fragezeichen/README.md

 The scene has 3 statuses: <br>
 <br>
 ### Introduction<br>
-- Narrator narrates 💖<br>
+- Narrator narrates 💝<br>
-- Shadow of user is augmented: basket, hood, cape 💖<br>
+- Shadow of user is augmented: basket, hood, cape 💕💕<br>
-- Collectables appear when narrator is done 🧡<br>
+- Collectables appear when narrator is done 💝<br>
-- Atmospheric sounds: wind, birds, insects, trees 🧡🧡<br>
+- Atmospheric sounds: wind, birds, insects, trees 🧡🧡🧡<br>
 - Movement sounds: footsteps, rustling of fabric 🤍<br>
 <br>
 ### Main<br>
 - basket sits on ground 💝<br>
-- User can interact with collectables: picking them up and puttig them into the basket 💝<br>
+- User can interact with collectables: picking them up and puttig them into the basket 💕💕<br>
-- User has to collect 5 flowers and no weeds to win 💖<br>
+- User has to collect 5 flowers and no weeds to win 💕<br>
-- Shadow of user is augmented: hood, cape 💖<br>
+- Shadow of user is augmented: hood, cape 💕<br>
 - Sounds for feedback (picking flowers, picking weed, putting flowers into basket, end of game, start of game) 🧡🧡<br>
 - Atmospheric sounds: wind, birds, insects, trees 🧡🧡<br>
 - Basket sticks to user when putting in the last flower 🧡<br>